-Special Use Authorizations
+Special Use Authorizations (SUA)

-For any requests for undesignated uses on District property, it is required to submit for a SUA from the District's Land Resources Bureau.
-The SUA submittal will be reviewed to determine the compatibility of the requested use on District conservation lands.
+For any requests for undesignated uses on District property, it is required to apply for an SUA from the District's Land Resources Bureau.
+The SUA application will be reviewed by the District to determine the compatibility of the requested use on District conservation lands.

 The types of approved SUAs on the Preserve can be categorized under recreational uses, research opportunities, training, and general granted access allowances.
 As previously mentioned, the approval for obtaining access to the designated trails for a mobility disabled person is completed through the SUA process.
-Recreational uses have typically been for events that included, but not limited to, marathons, equestrian outings, and charity events.
-As mentioned in the previous section, the specific research opportunities have included, but not limited to, wetland studies, amphibian surveys, and soil investigations.
+Recreational uses have typically been for events that included, but were not limited to, marathons, equestrian outings, and charity events.
+As mentioned in the previous section, the specific research opportunities have included, but were not limited to, wetland studies, amphibian surveys, and soil investigations.
 The general granted accesses have typically been for the purposes of allowing access to construction crews for the purpose of performing maintenance activities on the Preserve and adjacent property owners.